rikulo/rikulo-docs/docs/Getting_Started/Hello_World.md

 ###Start up your activity

 The `main` method is Dart's entry point.
-All you need to do is to start up your activity by instantiating it and invoking the `run` method.
+All you need to do is to start up your activity by instantiating it and invoking [Activity.run()](api:app).

     new HelloWorld().run();

 ###Handle Events

 The view will notify the application about the user's interaction with events.
-You can listen and handle the events with the `on` property of [View](api:view).
+You can listen and handle the events with [View.on](api:view).
 For example, we can rewrite the "Hello World" application to change the greeting message when the user touches it as follows.

     welcome.on.click.add((event) {
       welcome.text = "Welcome to Rikulo.";
       welcome.requestLayout();
     }

-> Notice that we also invoke `requestLayout()` to reposition the greeting message, since we change its content and need to reposition it to the center.
+> Notice that we also invoke [View.requestLayout()](api:view) to reposition the greeting message, since we change its content and need to reposition it to the center.
 For more information, please refer to [the Layouts chapter](../Layouts/index.md).

 ##The HTML page